 Black Friday is a relatively new phenomenon in South Africa.
 In the lead-up to what is now SA’s largest shopping event, Moneyweb reporter Aarti Bhana asked me for tips to help shoppers make the most of the promotional event.

 Online shopping is gaining real momentum in SA, with some projecting that it will overtake in-person shopping for certain categories.
+Each year, Black Friday becomes a bigger and more prominent phenomenon in SA.
 While that may be true, I am a firm believer that there is place for both in-store and online shopping experiences.
 Some items are best bought over the counter while others delivered to either your home or office.

 As a seasoned American shopper, I provided the following suggestions to SA consumers ahead of black Friday: